 The new bridge will link the Marina to the recently refurbished Athlone Castle.
 The detailed design of the bridge is nearing completion and construction is expected to commence in 2021.

 After a five-year pause, the largest section of the Galway to Dublin Cycleway is being developed with a fresh new start.
 New consultants have been appointed to start with a blank canvas in developing a route for the Galway to Athlone section of the circa 270km cycleway, that will link Galway and Dublin.

 The Project Team is committed to early and ongoing engagement with landowners.
 A dedicated Project Office is being established in Ballinasloe.
 The consultants and Landowner Liaison Officers from Galway City Council and Galway, Roscommon and Westmeath County Councils will be available to meet landowners and the public at the Project Office, when it opens in the Spring.
-A project telephone number, email address and website will also be established over the coming weeks and these will be publicised.
+A project telephone number, email address and website have been established - see https://www.galwaytoathlonecycleway.com for further details.